 As your sense of abundance gets reinforced, you’ll start to see opportunities everywhere to recoup that money.
 If it sounds hokey, try it.
 You might be out $100 or up a $1000.
 It’s a small risk for such a big pay off.

 In my article on the five things I gave up to be successful, I said that there’s an opportunity cost to everything.
 During the first several years of my work on Unmistakable Creative, the opportunity cost was present-day earnings.
 It enabled me to increase my earning potential over time.
 But this doesn’t just apply to jobs.
 There’s an opportunity cost to nearly everything in our lives.

 - You wonder whether you should get the lease protection on a new car.
 The extra 100 bucks not only buys you peace of mind but saves you potentially thousands in the long run.

-- Driving all over town to save a dollar here or there might make you feel as if you’re budget conscious.
+- Driving all over town to save a dollar here or there might make you feel as if you’re budget-conscious.
 But the opportunity cost is time and gas.

-But, thanks to the internet, you can give yourself an education that kicks the crap out of the one you got in school.
+But, thanks to the Internet, you can give yourself an education that kicks the crap out of the one you got in school:

 - You can hire amazing coaches to help you improve your social life and ability to interact with the opposite sex.

 - Study and get better at managing your money from some fantastic personal finance blogs on the Internet.